mshea/lazy_gm_tools/5e_monsters/monsters_md/mangrove-treant.md

 ### Actions
 - **Multiattack:** The mangrove treant makes two slam attacks.
 - **Slam:** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
 Hit: 18 (3d8 + 5) bludgeoning damage.
 - **Mangrove Mosquitos:** The mangrove treant calls a swarm of mosquitos from its branches.
 The swarm of mosquitos uses the statistics of a swarm of insects, except it has a flying speed of 30 feet.
 The swarm acts an ally of the treant and obeys its spoken commands.
-The swarm remains for 1 day, until the treant dies, or until the treant dismisses it as a bonus action.

-The treant can have only one swarm of mosquitos at a time.
+The swarm remains for 1 day, until the treant dies, or until the treant dismisses it as a bonus action.<br><br>The treant can have only one swarm of mosquitos at a time.
 If it calls another, the previous swarm disperses.